LucasDaSilva96/Next-Portfolio/README.md

 ## Contact

-If you have any questions or inquiries, feel free to reach out to us at [dasilvajunior881@gmail.com](dasilvajunior881@gmail.com).
+If you have any questions or inquiries, feel free to reach out to me at [dasilvajunior881@gmail.com](dasilvajunior881@gmail.com).